-The actual revenues were 5% greater than projected revenues by \$231,047 in the General Fund for the year ended April 30, 2022.
-This is due to the Library receiving more revenue from tax and non-tax based income, grants, gifts and Library generated revenue than forecasted.
-The Library forecast for a potential shortfall in tax revenues was not realized due to on-time tax payments, as well as better performance than expected on investments and higher than expected grants and gifts due to an expectation that gifts would be made to the Lake Forest Library Foundation.
+The actual revenues were 11% greater than projected revenues by \$505,901 in the General Fund for the year ended April 30, 2023.
+This is due to the Library receiving more revenue from taxes and investment income than originally forecasted.

-The actual expenditures for fiscal year 2022 were 16% less than the budget by \$683,746, a result of Library's responsible management and delay in planned projects.
-Additionally, the Library was still in the process of adding back in key personnel due to the changing staff dynamic created by the COVID-19 pandemic.
-As a result, the Library Fund balance as of April 30, 2022 is \$7,071,607.
-The delayed projects will be implemented in FY2023.
+The actual expenditures for fiscal year 2023 were 8% less than the budget by \$419,045 as a result of Library's responsible fiscal management.
+Additionally, the Library was still in the process of restoring key personnel due to the leadership transition.